oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/configuring-services/_index.md

 For more information about using JDBC over RMI, see [Using the WebLogic RMI Driver (Deprecated)](https://docs.oracle.com/pls/topic/lookup?ctx=en/middleware/fusion-middleware/weblogic-remote-console/administer&id=JDCBP-GUID-54294308-E996-46C4-82D2-0F1CE122956F) in **Developing JDBC Applications for Oracle WebLogic Server**.

-1. If you plan to choose the <code>Secure</code> option, you must first configure an SSL/TLS listen port channel.
+1.  **Optional**: If you plan to choose the <code>Secure</code> option, you must first configure an SSL/TLS listen port channel.
 See [Specify Listen Ports](../domain-configuration#GUID-9084C04C-06CC-4E14-85B6-CFC755E7A428).

 2. In the **Edit Tree**, go to **Environment**, then **Servers**.
 Click **Show Advanced Fields**.